-European Lobular Breast Cancer Consortium is a consortium of 24 institutions across Europe.
+European Lobular Breast Cancer Consortium (ELBCC) is a consortium of 24 institutions across Europe.
 It began in 2018 with the intention to develop a platform to bring together discovery scientists, translational researchers, and clinical experts with the ultimate goal to improve the understanding, diagnosis, treatmen,t and prognosis of women suffering from ILC.
 The consortium was founded by ILC researcher and LBCA Scientific Advisory Board member Patrick W.B.
 Derksen, PhD, of UMC Utrecht, and colleagues Christine Desmet, PhD, of KU Leuven, and Anne Vincent-Salomon, MD, PhD, of Institute Curie.

 Lobular Ireland is a network of patient-advocates with lobular breast cancer working closely alongside a scientific board of breast cancer researchers and clinicians.
 Lobular Ireland advocates for research into ILC and aims to raise awareness about invasive lobular breast cancer.